What Is My Purpose In Life?

-First, our knowledge of our specific purpose in life such as a particular function / job / activity within society really depends on our relationship with God.
+1) Our knowledge of our specific purpose in life such as a particular function / job / activity within society really depends on our relationship with God.
 Without a relationship with our Creator, it can be difficult to know or understand our specific purpose in life.
 Only God our Creator knows the specific reason and purpose for why He created us and allowed us to be alive.
 So for example, only God knows why He allowed you to be alive in the 21st Century and why He didn’t allow you to be born in a totally different century or time.

 Therefore the specifics of how to find our purpose in life can only be discovered when we seek God prayerfully and patiently.

 Jeremiah 33:2-3 says: “Thus says the Lord who made the earth, the Lord who formed it to establish it— the Lord is His name: 3 Call to Me and I will answer you, and will tell you great and hidden things that you have not known.”

 In Jeremiah 29:11-13 God says: For I know the plans I have for you, declares the Lord, plans for wholeness and not for evil, to give you a future and a hope.
 12 Then you will call upon me and come and pray to me, and I will hear you.
 13 You will seek me and find me.
 When you seek me with all your heart,

 So seeking God is essential to knowing and understanding God’s specific plan for your life.
 Just like Jeremiah himself, God says that He knew Jeremiah before he was born and that God had already appointed Jeremiah as a prophet whilst he was in his mother’s womb (Jeremiah 1:4-5).

 Therefore God our Creator is the Source through whom we can know our specific purpose in life because He alone knows why He created us.